Andrewgo12/practica-creaci-n-de-librer-a-npm/library-installer/README.md

    npm install library-installer
    ```

-   This will add the `library-installer` package to your `package.json` under the dependencies section.
+   This will add the ` npx library-installer` package to your `package.json` under the dependencies section.

 3. **Run the tool using npx**:
    If you have installed `library-installer` locally, you can run it using the following command: